colouring-cities/colouring-cities.github.io/index.markdown

 ## **Academic networks and hubs**
 As the number of countries involved in the CCRP expands, self-managing Global Region Hubs will be set-up and co-ordinated by interested academic partners/academic consortia in order to maximise help-in-kind support for participating institutions at global region level, and to help to encourage and track use of CCRP data in diverse areas of socio-economic and environmental research.
 Regional hubs are currently being developed, based on location and also on time zone.
 Hubs below will likely need to subdivided as new countries come on board.
 * North, Central & South America
-* Europe & the Middle East
+* North Africa and the Middle East
 * Asia & Australasia
-* Africa.
+* West, South and East Africa.
-We are particularly keen to hear from academic institutions in Africa and Central America interested in testing CCRP code as we do not yet have partners within these regions.
+We are particularly keen to hear from academic institutions in Africa, Central America interested in testing CCRP code as we do not yet have partners within these regions.

 Two models for country level academic networks, designed to provide trusted data moderation and drive high quality data uploads at regional scale, are currently being tested in Australia and the UK.